 Choosing kitchen appliances involves making a myriad of decisions about finish, features, size, style, cost, reliability, and ease of repair.
-In this article, we will highlight some of those decisions and offer some recommendations for choosing new appliances.
+In this article, we offer some recommendations for choosing new appliances.

 The most popular finishes for kitchen appliances are stainless steel, matte (less shiny than stainless), slate (dark gray), black, and white.

 If a uniform look is what you prefer, consider choosing all appliances from the same line of the manufacturer.
 You might get a “bundle” price by doing this.